Domiciliary care provided in people's own homes

 Personal care provided within someone's own home may be 'domestic service' and therefore may fall within this dis-application.

-Whether the HSWA dis-application applies in specific circumstances will need to be considered on a case by case basis (and in relation to detailed legal interpretation), but as an indicative guide:
+Whether the HSWA dis-application applies in specific circumstances will need to be considered on a case by case basis (and be subject to careful legal interpretation), but as an indicative guide:

 HSE has developed guidance on the application of HSWA to domestic service.